Sydney Opera House’s Unique Design: Art in Architecture

 We were fortunate to venture past the Opera House over two dozen times by foot and by boat during our stay.
 Each time was breathtaking and we wondered why.
 The answer may lie in the fact that she’s truly a piece of fine art that’s been placed in the perfect setting.
 She resembles a permanently docked ship whose hoisted sails salute the passing boats in the harbor.

-For fun we’re including a few more images of this incredible landmark that were taken on different days and at different times of day.
+For fun we’re including a mini slide show of this incredible landmark.
+These shots were taken on different days and at different times of day.